 3. There are extensive tools to help you measure ROI.

 If you’re going to spend money on something, you want to know what you’re getting out of it.
 Fortunately, Facebook has a robust performance measurement system including tools to measure engagement, reach, impressions, and the number of clicks and actions people took, to name a few.
-You can also generate reports and export them into Excel files.
+You can also generate reports and export them into Excel or Google Sheets files.
 This way, you can find out exactly how your advertisements are doing, including what’s working and what’s not.

 Getting Started with Facebook Ads